If you're a user who wants to reset a computer that runs Windows 10, see Recovery options in Windows 10.

 - Recovers to an updated state: Push-button reset features now recover the Operating System (OS) and drivers (including device applets that are installed as part of INF-based driver packages) to an updated state.
 This reduces the amount of time users have to spend reinstalling the OS updates and drivers after performing a recovery.

 The Push-button reset user experience continues to offer customization opportunities.
-Manufacturers can insert custom scripts, install applications or preserve additional data at available extensibility points.
+Manufacturers use Auto-apply folder; or insert custom scripts, install applications or preserve additional data at available extensibility points.

 The following Push-button reset features are available to users with Windows 10 PCs and devices: